 Citizen of the World, Poet, Writer of Other Things

-Karen's life has been a series of firsts.
+Karen's life has been an extraordinary one.
 In High School, at a time when no woman's varsity team was given funding, she was one of the first to play nationally on a men's varsity tennis team, a radical move which helped to establish Title IX.
 At Vassar College she developed a large record collection, and became known for winning a bet where she ate ten hot fudge sundays in exchange for another student's rare jazz collection.
 After college, she was one of only a few women nationally to be writing about jazz and salsa in the major metropolitan market of New York City, publishing in Latin NY magazine and the Soho Weekly News.
 During this period, she met Chick Corea and Herbie Hancock, whose enthusiasm for the new field of electronic music inspired her to become interested in the art of recording.
 After calling almost every studio in New York for an apprenticeship and being repeatedly turned down, she finally found a studio who would train her.
 In addition to a woman working on the West Coast, Karen became one of America's first women recording engineers and record producers, later going on to work for Chappell Music/Polygram and earning two gold records.
-At age 30, a chance meeting with a combat photojournalist from Mexico at a NY party led her to leave behind what was the endless sexism of the music business for the camaraderie of overseas journalism, and she became a combat photojournalist, only one of five women in the world.
-During that time, in 1988 she was the first to report on the translocation of the endangered rhino in Zimbabwe for WCS, and in 1989 she was the first Western print journalist to go into the jungles of Myanmar and interview General Khun Sa, the King of the Opium Trade, a piece which ran in People magazine in June 1990.
+At age 30, a chance meeting with a combat photojournalist from Mexico at a NYC party led her to leave behind what was the endless sexism of the music business for the camaraderie of overseas journalism, and she became a combat photojournalist--only one of five women in the world.
+During that time, in 1988, she was the first to report on the translocation of the endangered rhino in Zimbabwe for WCS, and in 1989 she was the first Western print journalist to go into the jungles of Myanmar and interview General Khun Sa, the King of the Opium Trade, a piece which ran in People magazine in June 1990.